Frequently Asked Questions About GFCI Tripping Issues on Welder/Generators | MillerWelds

 GFCIs are designed to work at 120 volts.
 However, idling can lower the generator voltage and frequency.
 This can cause nuisance tripping and impact the life of the GFCI.

-Newer GFCI receptacles used in Miller welder/generators are designed with better built-in protection and filtering to help prevent the GFCIs from being damaged when they are reset — particularly at the lower voltage and frequency caused by idling.
-Because Miller uses GFCIs designed specifically for use in welder/generators, the GFCIs do not have the same failure rate as those designed for residential use.
+Newer GFCI receptacles used in Miller welder/generators are designed with better built-in protection and filtering.
+This helps prevent the GFCIs from being damaged when they are reset — particularly at a lower voltage and frequency caused by idling.
+Because Miller uses GFCIs designed specifically for welder/generators, they do not have the same failure rate as GFCIs designed for residential use.

-A: The tools and equipment being plugged into the GFCI receptacle can have an impact on how often it is tripped.
+The tools and equipment plugged into the GFCI receptacle can have an impact on how often it trips.
 If tools like a drill or grinder are old or have damaged cords, there can be current leakage from the line to the neutral or the ground, causing the GFCI to trip.

-Operators may think this is a GFCI problem when it is actually an issue with the tools or equipment being plugged in.
+Operators may think this is a GFCI problem when in fact it is an issue with the tools or equipment being plugged in.
 Older equipment that is frequently tripping the GFCI should be replaced or repaired to avoid this problem and the potential shock hazard.

-Q: How do I know when to reset or test my GFCI vs. replacing it?
+How do I know when to reset or test my GFCI vs. replace it?

-A: GFCIs that are built to the new standard have an indicator light that alerts you to necessary service.
+GFCIs that are built to the new standard have an indicator light that alerts you to necessary service.
 A light glowing green means the GFCI is ready to go.
-A blinking red light means the GFCI needs to be reset by pushing the reset button.
-A solid red indicator light means the GFCI needs to be replaced.
+Push the reset button to reset the GFCI is the light is blinking red.
+Replace the GFCI if there is a solid red indicator light.

-A GFCI that doesn’t reset even when you push the reset button means it is time for replacement.
+A GFCI that doesn’t reset even when you push the reset button means it’s time for a replacement.
 Most manufacturers recommend testing GFCIs monthly.
 Always check the machine owner’s manual for information about testing and resetting the GFCI on your welder/generator.

-If your machine has an ignition switch, make sure it’s set to the RUN position.
-If your machine has speed-governing features, such as Auto-Speed™ technology (found on Miller welder/generators) or Auto Start/Stop technology (found on EnPak® integrated truck solutions), go into the menu and turn on full run speed.
+If your machine has an ignition switch, set it to the RUN position.
+If your machine has speed-governing features such as Auto-Speed™ technology (found on Miller welder/generators) or Auto Start/Stop technology (found on EnPak® integrated truck solutions) go into the menu and turn on full run speed.
 This ensures the generator is putting out the full 120 volts at 60 hertz that the GFCI is designed for when it’s being tested or reset.

-A: Using quality OEM parts when having the GFCI replaced helps optimize performance and life.
+Using quality OEM parts for replacement helps optimize performance and life.
 OEM GFCI receptacles are designed to work on that specific machine so it can operate at idle and full speed and not be damaged by lower voltages.

 GFCI troubleshooting tips